-After her first battle with breast cancer, Rochelle became a member of the Federal Advisory Committee on Breast Cancer in Young Women.
+After her first diagnosis of breast cancer, Rochelle became a member of the Federal Advisory Committee on Breast Cancer in Young Women.
 She later founded Sharsheret, a national not-for-profit organization that has provided support and resources for young women facing breast cancer since 2001.